Discord-Net-Labs/Discord.Net-Labs/docs/guides/int_commands/autocompletion.md

 display parameter suggestions to the user.
 If there are no suggestions to be presented to the user, you have two results:

 1. Returning the parameterless `AutocompletionResult.FromSuccess()` will display a "No options match your search." message to the user.
-2. Returning `AutocompleteResult.FromError()` will make the Interaction Service not respond to the interaction, consequently displaying the user a "Loading options failed." message.
+2. Returning `AutocompleteResult.FromError()` will make the Interaction Service **not** respond to the interaction, consequently displaying the user a "Loading options failed." message. `AutocompletionResult.FromError()` is solely used for error handling purposes.
+Discord currently doesn't allow you to display custom error messages.
+This result type will be directly returned to the `AutocompleteHandlerExecuted` method.

 ## Resolving AutocompleteHandler Dependencies